-14 best places to celebrate Lunar New Year
+13 great places to celebrate Lunar New Year

 Stuart C. Wilson/Getty Images Europe/Getty Images

-San Francisco may have the biggest Chinatown outside Asia, but when it comes to doing the festival right, London claims to throw the biggest Chinese New Year party outside Asia.
+San Francisco may have the biggest Chinatown outside Asia, but when it comes to doing the festival right, London claims to throw the biggest Lunar New Year party outside Asia.

 The day begins with a colorful Chinese parade that winds its way through the streets of the downtown West End district, followed by stage performances in Trafalgar Square.